charleseluma/For-Rearc/README.md

 STEP 2 - Created 2 projects on node, one for the HHTP and HTTPS respectively STEP 3 - Created a self signed certificate using node STEP 4 - Render both sites with nodejs
-STEP 5 - Load balance both pages with Node
+STEP 5 - Load balance both pages with Nginx
 STEP 6 - Create my own docker container off the node I pulled from docker STEP 7 - Upload the image to my repo on Docker Hub STEP 8 - Created my AWS environment with Terraform and have it pull down my node image from Docker Hub